Academy Awards: Naming

-In 2021, Brazilian researcher Dr. Waldemar Dalenogare found what may have been the first public mention of the name "Oscar", in journalist Relman Morin's column "Cinematters" in the Los Angeles Evening Post-Record on December 5, 1933.
-As no award ceremony took place that year, Morin wrote: "What's happened to the annual Academy banquet?
-As a rule, the banquet and the awarding of 'Oscar,' the bronze statuette given for best performances, is all over long before this."
+In 2021, Brazilian researcher Waldemar Dalenogare Neto contradicted Skolsky's claim to have used the term first, finding the probable first public mention of the name "Oscar" in journalist Relman Morin's "Cinematters" column in the Los Angeles Evening Record on December 5, 1933.
+Since the awards didn't take place that year, he said: "What's happened to the annual Academy banquet?
+As a rule, the banquet and the awarding of "Oscar", the bronze statuette given for best performances, is all over long before this."